Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ![A crop of an AOT image with several small static lines in it](../../assets/images/Radio/APT-VDL.png) *Small lines are most visible on channel A (left)*

-This is caused by interference from VDL, a data transmission format used by planes in the neighbouring aviation band.
+This is caused by interference from VDL, a data transmission format used by planes in the neighboring aviation band.
 Because of its strength and proximity to this band there is sadly no remedy for this other than moving away from areas where planes frequent in.

 ## LRPT specific